bgrins/devtools-snippets/snippets/devtools_import_export/README.md

 [back](#step-7) [forward](#step-9)

 A new tab, "DevTools Import/Export", opens.
 In addition to localStorage it also shows information about available console command history and snippets.
-Click "Import Snippets" and pick a previously save export of localStorage.
+Click "Import Snippets" and pick a previously saved export of localStorage.

 ![][dtie08]